Author: Ernie Vallery

 History VIII

-[Ebal’s Plea, fourteen of thirty-two]
+[Ebal’s Plea, fourteen of thirty]

 Why the intense scorn about Stripling’s pronouncement?